Get methods

 }

-Returns the sequence number of the transaction within a specific wallet.
+Returns the transaction's sequence number within a specific wallet.
 This method is primarily used for replay protection.

 get_subwallet_id()